dimsemenov/PhotoSwipe/docs/methods.md

 ## PhotoSwipe core methods

-You can access PhotoSwipe core instance only after lightbox is opened (for example, within `beforeOpen` event).
+You can access the PhotoSwipe core instance only after the lightbox is opened (for example, within the `beforeOpen` event).

 Alternatively, you may use PhotoSwipe core without Lightbox, see example on [Data Sources page](/data-sources#without-lightbox-module).